- Registration of Death

 - Financial Services

 A death must be registered within 8 days at the Registrar of Births, Deaths and Marriages.
-The registration of the death may be made at any Registration Office.
+The registration of the death may be made in the Registrar’s Office of the District either where the deceased lived or where the death took place, if different.
 A list of the addresses and telephone numbers of the local Registrar’s Offices are:-

 - Full name (if married, a note of the maiden name will also be required)